Here’s a question for your next Bible Study class: Why do female witches outnumber male witches twenty to one?

 Blaming and shaming women is an ancient and disgraceful pastime.
 One of the verses shamers like to quote is this one:

 For Adam was formed first, then Eve.
 And Adam was not the one deceived; it was the woman who was deceived and became a sinner.
-(1 Timothy 2:13-14)
+(1 Tim 2:13-14)